MattZ-2051/infinite-ui-v2-legacy/README.md

 To test your code and generate coverage reports in `/coverage` directory, run `pnpm test`.

-To run tests in watch mode, , run `pnpm tdd`.
+To run tests in watch mode, run `pnpm tdd`.

+### E2E

+We use [Cypress](https://www.cypress.io) to create the e2e tests.
+You can leverage all available commands through `pnpm cypress`.

+To run E2E tests from the CLI without the GUI, run `pnpm e2e`.

 ### Production build